 - During the first trimester, quinine and clindamycin can be administered to the patient if it is a mild form of malaria.
 Chloroquine is also an effective medicine for uncomplicated pregnancy malaria.

 - The safest and the most effective treatment for malaria during the second and third trimesters is ACT or Artemisinin Combination Therapy.

-The above-mentioned antimalarial treatments in pregnancy are safe, but should be administered to the patient under medical guidance only.
-The medication will depend upon the type of malaria contracted, your age, the pregnancy stage, and the severity of symptoms.
-These medicines are generally administered in the form of tablets or capsules and sometimes intravenously too, especially if the patient is at an advanced stage.
+The above-mentioned antimalarial treatments in pregnancy are safe but should be administered to the patient under medical guidance only.
+The medication will depend upon the type of malaria contracted, the age of the pregnant woman, the stage of pregnancy, and the severity of symptoms.
+These medicines are generally administered in the form of tablets or capsules and sometimes intravenously, too, especially if the patient is at an advanced stage.

 Malaria can be classified into a complex or an uncomplicated infection.
 Complex malaria is a serious condition that has the potential to give rise to cerebral malaria, anaemia, ARDS (Acute Respiratory Distress Syndrome) and could even lead to organ damage.
 Uncomplicated infection of malaria displays symptoms like fever, headache and chills followed by sweating that happens every two days and lasts for eight to ten hours.

 The condition could affect the mother and the child in the womb depending on how severe it is.
 Read on to know it could affect the mother.